Gardening in the interior of Alaska is a lot like living in the interior of Alaska.

 From there, we like to get our squash harvested.
 These plants are also not frost tolerant.
 The first frost will kill the plant, but it won’t destroy your harvest.
 That said, you need to try and harvest these things just before the first frost or immediately after the first frost.

-Also, if some of your frost sensitive plants needs a bit of extra time, you can often times throw some frost cloth over them and get another week or two of growing time.
-This is great when you’re really trying to push our season to the edges and for things like squash that often need just a bit more time.
+If some of your frost sensitive plants needs a bit of extra time, you can often times throw some frost (or remay) cloth over them and get another week or two of growing time.
+This is great when you’re really trying to push our season to the edge.
+It is especially helpful for things like squash that often need just a bit more time.